- I2P Network

 |Significantly smaller user base||Generally bigger user base|

 Extensive research exists and continues to find ways to improve the security of these networks in their respective operational designs.
-This research becomes especially important when control of a network may mean monetary losses, loss of privacy or denial of service.
+This research becomes especially important when control of a network may mean monetary loss, loss of privacy or denial of service.

 B. Mann, "What Is I2P & How Does It Compare vs. Tor Browser?"
 [Online.]
 Available: https://blokt.com/guides/what-is-i2p-vs-tor-browser#How_does_I2P_work.
 Date accessed: 2019‑06‑18.